cloudxabide/kubernerdes/README.md

 # My Kubernetes Lab - kubernerdes.lab

-This is the chronicles of deploying Kubernetes (Amazon EKS Anywhere) in my HomeLab: The Kubernerdes lab.
+This is the chronicles of deploying Kubernetes (Amazon EKS Anywhere) in a HomeLab: The Kubernerdes lab.
-This opinionated installation utilzing Amazon EKS Anywhere and Open Source Software.
+This opinionated installation utilzes Amazon EKS Anywhere and Open Source Software.

 | Project Homepage | Description |
 |:-----------------|:-------------|